jshockley99/Roadtrip/Presentation.md

 * Demonstration of functionality

-* Directions for future development -
+* Directions for future development - Integrating Trip Advisor, integrating Band In Town for local events, integrating Weather for each location, integrating a swipe functionality into the User Interface, allowing multiple cities to query the playlist, create an auto refresh within the Google API if route is changed.